 Usernames and Passwords

-To utilize username and password authentication with Coturn, add the
+To utilize username and password authentication with Coturn, add the following configuration in

 To utilize authentication secrets with Coturn, add the following